-Part of Blizzard's freeride collection, the Rustler 10 Ski is a powerful daily driver that can just as easily float pow turns through glades as it can arc GS turns down wind-buffed hardpack.
-The 102 millimeter waist gives it the versatility to charge on trail and navigate soft snow, while the rockered tip and tail add a floaty, nimble feel.
-A healthy helping of underfoot camber won't leave you feeling out of control when that forecasted storm gets pushed back and you're relegated to ripping groomers, but a playful wood core is ready to pop off pillows and air into cat tracks when the storm finally delivers.
-To back up these versatile attributes the Rustler 10 uses Blizzard's Carbon Flipcore DRT technology, which consists of a titanal plate underfoot and unidirectional carbon fiber in the tip and tail.
-This combination boosts torsional rigidity underfoot to enhance edge control and power at high speeds, while simultaneously enabling the tip and tail to flex torsionally which eases turn transition and adds forgiveness when you need it most.
-When you're forced to make a few jump turns at the top of a tight couloir, you'll be stoked about the impressively short, nimble turn radius as you relish in cheers from the chairlift overhead.
+Fish were born to swim and the Rustler 10 was born to send cliff drops under KT-22.
+Part of Blizzard's freeride collection, the Rustler 10 is a powerful daily driver that can just as easily float pow turns through glades as it can arc GS turns down wind-buffed hardpack.
+The 102mm waist gives it the versatility to charge in any condition, and a playful wood core is ready to pop off pillows and air into cat tracks.
+Blizzard stuck a sheet of Titanal underfoot to retain power and stability to a uni-directional carbon frame engineered for lightness and maneuverability.
+When you're forced to make a few jump turns at the top of a pinner coulie, you'll be stoked about the short, nimble turn radius as you relish in cheers from the chairlift overhead.

 Options, sizes, colors available on Backcountry